isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-latex-paint-from-metal/index.md

 I recommend placing some drop cloth (or a 2-inch-wide tape) under and around the metal equipment to hinder spills from damaging other surfaces.
 So, now you're set to begin stripping the latest paint from your metal piece.
 NB: The paint removers are flammable, and hence you must not have anything that could ignite around the work surface.
 Also, put on face masks, gloves, protective clothing, and safety glasses.

-> See Also: > Removing paint from brick

 ###  Step 2: Paint Removal